Gabby Rosenthal

-Gabby Rosenthal (born September 13, 1999) is an American professional ice hockey player who is a forward for the Vancouver Goldeneyes of the Professional Women's Hockey League (PWHL).
+Gabby Rosenthal (born September 13, 1999) is an American professional ice hockey forward for the Vancouver Goldeneyes of the Professional Women's Hockey League (PWHL).
 She previously played for the New York Sirens of the PWHL.
 She played college ice hockey at Ohio State.

 Early life

 Rosenthal attended Blaine High School in Blaine, Minnesota, where she played ice hockey for four years, serving as team captain her senior year.
 She finished her career at Blaine with 77 goals and 85 assists.

 Playing career

 College

 Rosenthal began her collegiate hockey career at Ohio State.
 During the 2018–19 season, in her freshman year, she recorded one goal and six assists in 27 games.
 During the 2019–20 season, in her sophomore year, she recorded 12 goals and six assists in 38 games.
 During the 2020–21 season, in her junior year, she recorded five goals and six assists in 20 games, in a season that was shortened due to the COVID-19 pandemic.
 She led the team with 211 faceoff wins.

 During the 2021–22 season, in her senior year, she recorded 19 goals and 16 assists in 38 games.
 She led the WCHA and ranked second nationally with 577 faceoff wins.
 She helped lead the Buckeyes to their first NCAA women's ice hockey tournament championship in 2022.
 During the 2022–23 season, as a graduate student, she recorded 21 goals and 16 assists in 35 games.
 She ranked second in the WCHA, and fourth nationally, with 500 faceoff wins.